 Being a nude dancer might have brought fame and fortune, but Josephine wanted more and started a film career with Siren of the Tropics.

 Check out the Costumes

 The Grand Salon, the final room in the 15th-century section of Josephine Baker’s château, is full of the star’s costumes.
 They run from the ultra-glamorous to the faintly ridiculous (one of them, a jump suit she wore at Carnegie Hall in 1973, looks like an ABBA costume).

 You move on through rooms decorated with tapestries, display cases and old furniture.
 You see her original bedroom, which was subsequently devoted to her family.
 Starting in the 1950s she adopted 12 children of all races, creeds and colours for her ‘Village du Monde’.
 Her ‘Rainbow Tribe’ was the ultimate multi-racial, harmonious family unit, supported by her fourth husband, Jo Bouillon, a jazz band leader.
 They met in 1933 and eventually married in 1947 in the little chapel beside the château.

 Public Works and Private Pleasures

 Josephine worked hard on the château.
-She had electricity and running water installed in the village and inside the chateau; she organized the village’s first bus stops and she bought many of the surrounding local buildings.
+She had electricity and running water installed inside the chateau; she had the same amenities installed in the village, organized the first bus stops there and bought many of the surrounding local buildings.

-She loved bathrooms, spending lavishly on the most expensive decor; one is designed in the style of the perfume bottle of Arpège by Jeanne Lanvin, with gold and black mosaics and a gold leaf painted ceiling.
+She loved bathrooms, spending lavishly on the most expensive decor; one is designed in the style of the Arpège by Jeanne Lanvin perfume bottle, with gold and black mosaics and a gold leaf-painted ceiling.